 Campus Dining and Allergies at Wesleyan University

-Our protocol is based on the “Food Allergy Training Guide for College and University Food Services” by the leading experts at the Food Allergy and Anaphylaxis Network (FAAN).
-A copy of this guide may be viewed at http://www.foodallergy.org/files/College_Training_Food_Services.pdf
+Our protocol is based on the “Food Allergy Training Guide for College and University Food Services” by the leading experts at Food Allergy Research and Education (FARE).
+A copy of this guide may be viewed at http://www.foodallergy.org/document.doc?id=137

-Labeling can be complicated - many dishes are currently identified with color coded icons that indicate specific designations (vegan, vegetarian, made without gluten etc) as well as named using a common recipe name (ex. chicken cordon bleu).
-Our protocol includes naming foods as clearly as possible to avoid confusion.
-For example a walnut brownie vs. chocolate brownie, pinenut pesto vs. pesto or shrimp alfredo vs. pasta alfredo.
-As allergens that are most likely to cause severe reactions, nuts and shellfish are always labeled within the name of the menu item, for other items we would never be able to accurately capture all subingredients and so we do not provide all ingredients on station signage
+At Wesleyan, our dishes are currently identified with color coded icons that indicate specific designations (vegan, vegetarian, made without gluten etc) as well as named using a common menu name (ex. chicken cordon bleu).
+Our protocol includes naming foods as clearly as possible to avoid confusion. (ie. walnut brownie vs. chocolate brownie, pinenut pesto vs. pesto, or shrimp alfredo vs. pasta alfredo).
+As the major 8 allergens that are most likely to cause severe reactions, are labeled within the name of the menu item, other items are not as we would be unable to accurately capture all sub ingredients.

-We do not utilize the terminology “free” (i.e. nut-free, wheat-free) as there is a common misunderstanding that all café items have been thoroughly screened and those are the only items that are “free” which could be misleading.. .
+In addition, we do not utilize the terminology “free” (i.e. nut-free, wheat-free) as there is a common misunderstanding that all café items have been thoroughly screened and those are the only items that are “free” which could be misleading. .

 Key Components of the Bon Appétit management of allergens include:

 - Allergen Awareness and Celiac Disease Training for all staff

 - Ingredient questions directed to a dining or chef manager